-REMEMBER, that Elkhorn Electric Utility works with Community Action to assist customers with bill payments when financial difficulties exist.
-Customers can apply on an annual basis from October 1 through September 30 for assistance through this program at (262) 728-8296.
+REMEMBER, Elkhorn Electric Utility works with Community Action to assist customers with bill payments when financial difficulties exist.

+Customers can apply on an annual basis from October 1 through September 30 of the following year for assistance through this program at (262) 728-8296.

-If you are a customer who does not make payments during the moratorium but has the ability to pay, Elkhorn Light and Water can take the customer to court.
+Elkhorn Electric Utility can take non-paying customers who have the ability to pay to court.
 The court would require the customer to pay 3 times the balance at the time of judgment.

-COMMITMENT TO THE COMMUNITY ANNUAL REPORT FISCAL YEAR 2004/2005
+COMMITMENT TO THE COMMUNITY ANNUAL REPORT FISCAL YEAR 2006/2007

-Elkhorn Electric Utility began collecting Public Benefits program fees as mandated by the State from its customers in October 2000.
-For the fiscal year (July 1, 2005 to June 30, 2006), the total Public Benefits fees collected were approximately \$70,736.
+The City of Elkhorn Electric Department began collecting Public Benefits program fees as mandated by the State from its customers in October 2000.
+For the fiscal year (July 1, 2006 to June 30, 2007), the total Public Benefits fees collected were approximately \$72,100.
 This was spent on the following programs.